shakacode/messagebus/README.md

 ### Basics
 1. Can deliver messages between actors using receivers (usually a queue implementations)
 2. Messages distincts and delivers by TypeId
-3. Messages delivers in a broadcast fashion to many receivers (Cloned)
+3. Messages delivers ether in a broadcast fashion to many receivers (Cloned) or addressed by recevier id, balanced (depends on queue load) or random
 4. There are different kind of receivers implemented:
   - BufferUnordered Receiver (sync and async)
   - Synchronized (sync and async)